braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/archiving_campaigns.md

 When you archive a campaign, no further messages from that campaign will be delivered.
 In the case of in-app messages, no further in-app messages from that campaign will be displayed to users.

-There are also bulk actions you can use by checking the boxes next to the campaigns and selecting the relevant option.
+There are also bulk actions you can use by selecting the checkboxes next to the campaigns and selecting the relevant option.

 ## Unarchiving campaigns